 Search the entire Discogs database by artist, album, label, or any combination.
-Click Advanced for targeted fields (Artist, Release, Label, Year, Genre/Style, Format).
+Click Advanced for targeted fields (Artist, Release, Label, Year, Genre/Style, Format, Country).
 Narrow by type — Masters (every pressing grouped), Releases (individual pressings), or Masters+ (masters plus standalone releases that have no master grouping — useful for finding obscure pressings alongside grouped editions).
 Sort by relevance, year, title, or label.

-Click any card for full details: tracklist with YouTube previews, version finder, pressing info, credits, and photos.
-From the detail popup you can add/remove items from your collection or wantlist and rate releases 1–5 stars.
-Hide owned removes synced collection items from results.
-Select ✦ AI to describe what you want in plain language — Claude returns 12 curated picks with Discogs links.
+Click any card for full details: tracklist with YouTube previews, version finder, pressing info, credits, photos, and marketplace stats.
+From the detail popup you can add/remove from collection or wantlist, rate releases 1–5 stars (rating syncs to Discogs), and ★ favorite the album.

 The tracklist is collapsible (setting saved across sessions) with an inline track filter.
 Credits are filterable too — useful for releases with long personnel lists.
 Master release popups show all pressings with format and country filter pills (selections persist across popups).
 If a release belongs to a series, the series name is clickable — browse all releases in the series with collection/wantlist badges so you can see what you own and what's missing.